 Robert Irlen, Esq., MEE (Treasurer)

 Robert Irlen holds a Bachelor of Science and Masters in Electrical Engineering from Cornell University and a Juris Doctorate from Loyola Law School of Los Angeles.
 Mr. Irlen worked for TRW/Northrop Grumman for 38 years from which he retired, in 2005, as a senior technical program manager.
-Since 1982, he has been a member of the board of trustees for Harbor Regional Center (HRC), a non-profit corporation which provides, under contract with the state of California, services for the developmentally disabled.
+Since 1982, he has been a member of the board of trustees for Harbor Regional Center (HRC), a non-profit corporation that provides, under contract with the state of California, services for the developmentally disabled.
 During his tenure with HRC he served in many positions including President of the board and Chairman of a number of board committees.
 Mr. Irlen is currently a board advisor to the HRC Board.
-Since 1996, Mr. Irlen has also volunteered on the board of trustees of HOPE, Inc., a non-profit corporation which develops and manages housing for developmentally disabled persons.
+Since 1996, Mr. Irlen has also volunteered on the board of trustees of HOPE, Inc., a non-profit corporation that develops and manages housing for developmentally disabled persons.
 Over the years he has held a number of officer positions and is currently President of the board.
-Mr. Irlen also serves as corporate counsel, secretary and CFO for Perceptual Development Corporation.
+Mr. Irlen also serves as corporate counsel, secretary, and CFO for Perceptual Development Corporation.

-Melissa Bersofsky, MEd
+Melissa Bersofsky, Ed.M

 Hansen Champlin has been a licensed investment professional for over 20 years and a volunteer youth athletic coach for over 25 years.
 Currently the manager of the investment department at Western Federal Credit Union, Mr. Champlin brings a wealth of knowledge in the areas of strategic planning, budgets, marketing, vendor relationships, contract management, and education.
 In addition to his numerous securities licenses, Hansen holds a Bachelor’s degree in Behavioral Science from the California State University at Dominguez Hills.

-Racheal McCabe holds a Bachelor’s of Arts from the University of California Los Angeles.
+Racheal McCabe holds a Bachelor of Arts from the University of California Los Angeles.
 Ms. McCabe has worked extensively in the areas of development and fundraising in the fields of education and medicine since the beginning of her professional career.
 She has supported the fundraising efforts for institutions such as UCLA, USC Medical Center, Hoag Hospital, and George Washington University, and she is currently the Associate Director of Development for Surgery and Transplantation at Cedar Sinai Hospital in Los Angeles, CA.

 Cherie Hudson, LCSW

-Cherie Hudson, LCSW, holds a Masters of Social Welfare from the University of California, Los Angeles.
+Cherie Hudson, LCSW, holds a Master of Social Welfare from the University of California, Los Angeles.
 She has more than thirteen years of experience working with children and families to provide resiliency services, parent engagement activities, advocacy and interventions that foster social-emotional learning and increase protective factors.
 For the past nine years, Cherie has served as a school social worker for Los Angeles Unified School District (LAUSD).
 As a Psychiatric Social Worker, she has focused on promoting the academic achievement and wellness of students through effective treatment, case management, and crisis prevention/response services in collaboration with families, multidisciplinary school teams, and community partners.
 Currently, Cherie leads the field instruction program for LAUSD Department of School Mental Health where she manages the recruitment, placement, and training of graduate student interns.
 She is also the Los Angeles Regional Coordinator on the Board of the California Association of School Social Workers.